 From Narita Airport: 15 min by shuttle bus

-5. Boso-no-mura Open Air Museum
+6. Visit Boso-no-mura Open Air Museum

-At this open-air museum, the old Japanese landscape, including houses and displays of culture are very well preserved.
-From the town of merchants, samurai houses, farm villages from the Edo period to the ancient historical sites, they are all well recreated so that you can learn the different sides of history from several perspectives.
+At this open-air museum, the old Japanese landscape, including houses and displays of culture is very well preserved.
+From the town of merchants, samurai houses, and farm villages from the Edo period to the ancient historical sites, they are all well recreated so that you can learn the different sides of history from several perspectives.
 Join some activities to make your trip more memorable, such as craft workshops and cooking classes that can make some authentic traditional food recreated from the Edo period.

 Boso no Mura

 9am – 4.30pm (closed on Monday)

 From Narita Airport: 45 mins by public bus and walking

 7. Make a Short Trip to Sawara Area